-As of October 31, 2020, our total customer database included 69 million unique customers, which represents 18% growth since the end of fiscal year 2020.
-Within that database, we maintain an active email file of over 16 million customers, which has grown by 32% over the same time period.
-Customers receiving email marketing have historically been our highest value customers in terms of net sales.
+As of October 31, 2020, our total customer database included 69 million unique customers, which represents an overall growth of 43% since the end of fiscal year 2018, including 13% growth in fiscal year 2019, 11% growth in fiscal year 2020 and 15% growth in the first three quarters of fiscal year 2021.
+Within that database, we maintain an active email file of over 16 million customers, which has grown by 32% in the first three quarters of fiscal year 2021 and 76% since the end of fiscal year 2018.
+Customers receiving email marketing have historically been our highest value customers in terms of net sales, with the average email customer generating over 40% more in net sales as compared to our non-email customers.
 In 2019, we significantly upgraded our capabilities to better target and engage customers with personalized offers.
 We have developed a robust CRM platform creating a holistic view of customer behavior, which helps drive recurring purchases.
+We currently run over 40,000 product and customer journey campaigns with defined, tailored content to each individual customer based on purchase history.
 Due to the success of the initiative, we can identify specific database customers for more than 70% of our net sales, without the burden of a costly loyalty program.
 Our highly effective, performance-based marketing team leverages this information to profitably acquire new customers, drive repeat purchases and grow lifetime value across channels.

-This customer engagement is reinforced by our strong presence on social media, with nearly four million total followers across social media platforms, including our fastest-growing channel, YouTube, which has increased followers by 121% for the thirty-nine weeks ended October 31, 2020.
+This customer engagement is reinforced by our strong presence on social media, with nearly four million total followers across social media platforms, including our fastest-growing channel, YouTube, which has increased followers by 171% for fiscal year 2021.
 We further use digital education and inspiration to engage customers on new projects and inspire creative activities.
 We augment customer engagement through social media and our e-commerce platform by also leveraging our wholly-owned subsidiary, Creativebug, a large craft subscription learning platform with approximately 150,000 paid monthly users.
 Our customers have access to thousands of projects and videos that can take them from a skill-building novice to an expert sewist or maker.
 When a creative customer is seeking advice, education or inspiration, we are there for them.

-Once we engage with a customer, we have multiple techniques to convert new customers into long-term, repeat customers across their current Creative Products activities and encourage them to enter new categories or advance in their existing category.
+We have multiple techniques to convert new customers into long-term, repeat customers across their current Creative Products activities and encourage them to enter new categories or advance in their existing category.
 We not only do this through social media and digital education, but also through proprietary and targeted journey mapping, exciting and compelling digital marketing offers, as well as leveraging multiple inspirational and educational digital assets.
-We believe this integrated, multi-channel approach resonates with our customers, as omni-channel represents 20% of our net sales for the thirty-nine weeks ended October 31, 2020 versus 4% for fiscal year 2019.
+According to our internal records, our efforts have led to approximately 26% and 28% of new Sewing customers converting into subsequent craft customers in each of fiscal year 2020 and fiscal year 2021.
+Additionally, we estimate that the number of new Sewing customers increased by 33% and the number of subsequent craft customers increased by 29% from fiscal year 2020 to fiscal year 2021.
+We believe this integrated, multi-channel approach resonates with our customers, as omni-channel represents 20% of our net sales for the thirty-nine weeks ended October 31, 2020 versus 4% for fiscal year 2018.